-If a child's permanency goal is changed, the case manager will inform the foster caregiver in a phone call or face-to-face conversation within two business days, and in writing within ten days of the change.
+If a child's permanency goal is changed, the case manager will inform the foster caregiver in a phone call or face-to-face conversation during a home visit.
 Foster caregivers are also encouraged to attend both court hearings and ACR's not only to get information, but also to have a voice in the planning process.